Queen Mary's Dolls' House

-Queen Mary's Dolls' House is a doll's house built in the early 1920s, completed in 1924, for the British queen Mary of Teck.
-It was designed by architect Sir Edwin Lutyens, with contributions from many notable artists and craftsmen of the period, including a library of miniature books containing original stories written by authors including Sir Arthur Conan Doyle and A. A. Milne.
+Queen Mary's Dolls' House is a dolls' house built in the early 1920s, completed in 1924, as a gift for Queen Mary (the consort of King George V).
+It was designed by architect Sir Edwin Lutyens, with contributions from many notable artists and craftsmen of the period, and includes a library of miniature books containing original stories written by authors including Sir Arthur Conan Doyle and A. A. Milne.
+Since 1925 it has been on public display in Windsor Castle (at Windsor, Berkshire, in England).

 History

-The idea for building the doll's house originally came from Queen Mary's cousin, Princess Marie Louise, who discussed her idea with one of the top architects of the time, Sir Edwin Lutyens, at the Royal Academy Summer Exhibition of 1921.
-Sir Edwin agreed to construct the dollhouse and began preparations.
-Princess Marie Louise had many connections in the arts and arranged for the top artists and craftsmen of the time to contribute their special abilities to the house.
+The idea for building the dolls' house originally came from Queen Mary's cousin, Princess Marie Louise, who discussed her idea with one of the top architects of the time, Sir Edwin Lutyens, at the Royal Academy Summer Exhibition of 1921.
+Sir Edwin agreed to construct the dolls' house and began preparations.
+Princess Marie Louise had many connections in the arts and wrote around two thousand letters (by hand) to top artists and craftsmen of the time, asking them to contribute their special abilities to the house.
 It was created as a gift to Queen Mary from the people, and to serve as a historical document on how a royal family might have lived during that period in England.
+In spite of its name, the dolls' house is without dolls (except for a pipe major and five guardsmen to man the sentry boxes).

-It showcased the very finest and most modern goods of the period.
-Later the doll's house was put on display to raise funds for the Queen's charities.
-It was originally exhibited at the British Empire Exhibition, 1924–1925, where more than 1.6 million people came to view it, and is now on display in Windsor Castle, at Windsor, Berkshire, England, as a tourist attraction.
+The dolls' house showcased the very finest and most modern goods of the period.
+Later it was put on display to raise funds for Queen Mary's charities.
+It was originally exhibited at the British Empire Exhibition, 1924–1925, where more than 1.6 million people came to view it; it was also exhibited at the 1925 Ideal Home Exhibition, after which it was placed on display in Windsor Castle, where it remains (visitors were charged 6d entry, which was passed on to the queen's charitable fund).

+The interior of the display room in the castle, where it is located, was also designed by Lutyens (it had formerly been a china room); the room is decorated with architectural motifs and with murals by Philip Connard.
+The glass cabinet which surrounds the house was provided by Pilkington for the Ideal Home Exhibition display and subsequently donated.